Why Private Investigators use Drones in the UK

 Battery life

-While some drones can fly for up to 50 minutes, most can only remain airborne for 10 – 30 minutes before needing to be recharged.
-As such, limitations caused by battery life are a main drawback to using drones during private investigations.
+While some drones can fly for up to 50 minutes, most can remain airborne for only 10–30 minutes before needing to recharge.
+Battery limitations remain a significant drawback when using drones for private investigations.

 Are private investigators allowed to use drones in the UK?

 Yes, absolutely.
-As private investigators use drones for commercial purposes, they are required to obtain Permission for Commercial Operation from the UK Civil Aviation Authority.
+Because private investigators use drones for commercial purposes, they must obtain Permission for Commercial Operation from the UK Civil Aviation Authority (CAA).

-Not only have all our drone operators received permission from the Civil Aviation Authority, we also boast extensive experience of using drones during private investigations across the UK.
+Not only have all our drone operators received full permission and certification from the Civil Aviation Authority, we also strictly adhere to UK drone and privacy laws, boasting extensive experience using drones during private investigations.

-Our drone operators have gradually honed their skills through hundreds or thousands of flight hours experience in both training and infield investigations.
-We believe experience is crucial and is always evidenced in our end results.
+Our drone operators have gradually honed their skills through hundreds, if not thousands, of flight hours of experience in both training and real-world investigations.
+We believe such experience is crucial, clearly evident in our exceptional results.

 Hire a private investigator to use a drone

-If you require a private investigator to capture footage or images for you using a drone, then please feel free to get in touch with one of our experienced team members for a free consultation or visit our homepage to learn more about us.
+If you need a private investigator to capture footage or images using a drone, or to discuss how drone surveillance can help your case, please feel free to get in touch with our experienced team for a free consultation or visit our homepage to learn more about us.

 UK private investigators